chaozhi/PolyOriginR/README.md

 ## Installation

-You can install the development version of PolyOriginR from GitHub with:
+First download and install Julia available at https://julialang.org/.
+Then install the development version of PolyOriginR from GitHub with:

 ``` r
 # install.packages("devtools")